-Switzerland is one of the richest countries in the world, with a gross domestic product (GDP) per capita of $821,993 in 2019, according to World Bank.
+Switzerland is one of the richest countries in the world.
+It had a gross domestic product (GDP) per capita of $821,993 in 2019.
 It's also known as one of the most politically neutral and competitive economies in the world.
-These attributes have granted the Swiss currency a safe-haven status in the financial community.
+These factors have granted the Swiss currency a safe-haven status in the financial community.

-The Swiss currency—known as the Swiss Franc (CHF)—is the national currency of Switzerland and Liechtenstein.
-The Swiss Franc is the sixth most traded currency in the world, and the USD/CHF currency pair remains one of the most traded currency pairs in the world.
+The Swiss currency is the Swiss Franc (CHF).
+It's the national currency of Switzerland and Liechtenstein.
+The Swiss Franc is the sixth most traded currency in the world; the USD/CHF currency pair remains one of the most traded pairs in the world.

-The Swiss currency has been a long-time safe-haven investment in the financial community.
-For instance, the 2011 European sovereign debt crisis led to such high demand for francs that the Swiss National Bank (SNB) was forced to peg its currency to the euro—at a rate of 1.20 euros per franc—to prevent its own economy and export sector from suffering.
+The Swiss currency has been a long-time safe-haven investment.
+During the 2011 European sovereign debt crisis, there was such high demand for francs that the Swiss National Bank (SNB) was forced to peg its currency to the euro at a rate of 1.20 euros per franc.
+This was done in order to prevent its own economy and export sector from suffering.

-As opposed to other safe-havens like gold, the Swiss currency is readily available on a large scale, highly liquid, and backed by the robust Swiss economy, which itself is seen as the world's leading banking center.
-Many institutional investors and governments are particularly fond of using the currency for this purpose, while retail investors are largely focused on other assets.
+Compared to other safe havens like gold, the Swiss currency is available on a large scale.
+It's also highly liquid.
+And, it's backed by the robust Swiss economy, which itself is seen as the world's leading banking center.
+Many institutional investors and governments are fond of using Swiss francs for this purpose; on the other hand, retail investors are often more focused on other assets.

-The Swiss franc's safe-haven status was tainted in September 2011 when it pegged the currency to the euro to stabilize its economy.
-In the aftermath, many large foreign exchange brokers and investors faced billions in losses and were declared insolvent.
-Some investors are hesitant to invest in Swiss francs because of the unpredictability of the central bank.
+The Swiss franc's safe-haven status was tainted in 2011.
+This was when Switzerland pegged the currency to the euro to steady its economy.
+Many large foreign exchange (forex) brokers and investors faced billions in losses; they were then declared insolvent.
+Since then, some people are hesitant to invest in Swiss francs.
+That's because the central bank can be unpredictable.

 Investing in Swiss Currency with ETFs

-Those looking to invest in Swiss currency can do so easily with exchange-traded funds (ETFs) that trade on U.S. stock exchanges.
-The most popular Swiss currency ETF is the Invesco CurrencyShares Swiss Franc Trust (FXF), created by CurrencyShares, which is designed to track the price of the Swiss franc relative to the U.S. dollar.
-The advantages of an ETF versus purchasing Swiss currency on the spot foreign exchange (forex) market include:
+Those looking to invest in Swiss francs can do so easily with exchange-traded funds (ETFs) that trade on U.S. stock exchanges.
+The most popular ETF for Swiss francs is the Invesco CurrencyShares Swiss Franc Trust (FXF).

-- Easy to Purchase: ETFs can be purchased using traditional brokerage accounts and shares trade daily on the NYSE Arca.
+- Easy to Purchase: ETFs can be bought using traditional brokerage accounts.
+Shares trade daily on the NYSE Arca.

-- Prudent Margin: ETFs are eligible for margin accounts, which means that investors can leverage their positions, but less so than typical currency spot market leverage.
+- Prudent Margin: ETFs are eligible for margin accounts.
+This means that you can leverage your positions, but less so than typical currency spot market leverage.

-- Lower Cost: ETFs are traded as securities, which means that transaction costs are significantly less than currency spot market transactions.
+- Lower Cost: ETFs are traded as securities.
+This means that costs are much lower than currency spot market transactions.

 Trading Swiss Currency in the Forex Market

 The forex market is another option for buying Swiss currency.
-These transactions involve borrowing one currency (A) to buy another currency (B) and then closing that transaction for a profit or loss in the future.
-A profit is realized when currency B increases in value relative to currency A, while losses are generated when the opposite occurs.
+This involves borrowing one currency (A) to buy another currency (B).
+Then, you close that transaction for a profit or loss in the future.
+A profit is realized when B increases in value relative to A. Losses are generated when the opposite occurs.